 Undergraduate students who fail a course in any term will be issued an academic warning letter concerning their performance, with copies of the notification sent to the student's advisor and the Office of Academics.
 Students who fail the same course a second time will be automatically placed on academic probation for a period of not less than one full semester.
 Students who fail the same course a third time will be subject to academic dismissal.
 Students who fail five or more courses during their enrollment at HTU will be placed on academic probation for a period of not less than one full semester.
-Students to academic dismissal.
+Students who fail ten or more courses in total will be subject to academic dismissal.